 We use a number of approaches to address questions about how seizures can occur, how they spread through cortical and sub-cortical brain areas, and what the ultimate impact on the other body organs may be.
 The most serious consequence is sudden death.

-Our lab has two broad research emphases related to the causes and consequences of seizures.
-One approach uses brain slices to study cellular and circuit mechanisms of seizure generation, and the other approach uses in vivo methods (animals, humans) to study seizure spread and systemic consequences of seizures.
+Our main research focus has been the causes and consequences of seizure activity.
+One approach uses in vitro methods (brain slices, dissociated neurons) to study cellular and circuit mechanisms of seizure generation, and a second approach uses in vivo methods (animals, human subjects, human cases) to study seizure spread and systemic consequences of seizures.

 Our work has enabled the development of tools and strategies to prevent death.
-In addition to biomarkers that can be used to signal the "death sequence" has started, we have derived other interventional devices from our work is the vagus nerve stimulation-based cardioverter/defibrillator.
-It is an example of how our work can drive practical therapeutic applications as one means for translating research from bench to bedside.
+In addition to biomarkers that can be used to signal the “death sequence” has started, we have derived other interventional devices from our work.
+These devices are examples of practical therapeutic applications as one means for translating research from bench to bedside.

 Rena Orman, Ph.D., Research Assistant Professor